 With programs such as Outlook and iCal keeping track of our every task, appointment and breath, we no longer look to calendars for functionality anymore.
 But give us an interesting take on the old-fashioned paper calendar and you’ll catch our attention every time; give it a little nod to designer culture and we are all yours.
 Peter von Freyhold’s 2014 Color Matching Calendar (or FARBFÄCHERKALENDER) does both.

 PRO members, are you now sufficiently inspired to design your own calendar?
 Check out our webinar video, “Calendar Design: 365 Days of Awesome,” presented by Kit Hinrichs, founder of Studio Hinrichs.
 Not a member?
-Why not begin your 7-day-free trial today?
+Why not begin your PRO membership today?